-Spanish Marriage Certificates: discover what only the top, expert administrative lawyers in Spain know about spanish marriage certificates
+Spanish Marriage Certificates: discover what only the top, expert administrative lawyer in Spain know about spanish marriage certificates

 The Spanish Marriage Certificate is a document issued by the Civil Registry manager, which certifies the act of marriage and the date, time and locality it took place.

 Digital marriage certificates can also be issued with a digital stamp from the Department of Registries and Notaries reflecting the data in the central database of people registered in the Civil Registers.

 Types of Spanish Marriage Certificate

 Extract: This is a summary of the information registered in the Civil Register regarding the celebration of the marriage and the identity of the individuals who were married.
 There are different versions:

 - Ordinary: It is issued in Spanish in the autonomous communities in which the only official language is Spanish.